Forging asset efficiency

 As early as 2007, Rizhao began asset efficiency work by partnering with SKF through an SKF Integrated Maintenance Solution, or IMS contract, for its most critical mill, the H-beam rolling mill.

 Liang Dong, manager Asset Management Services at SKF China, explains: “By the first assessment, we saw that Rizhao was quite strong in execution but lacking in overall planning, especially strategy.
-Phase one of a project is the most difficult part because the customer does not yet have the trust and is sceptical that you will be able to deliver the significant results that you present.”
+Phase one of a project is the most difficult part because the customer does not yet have the trust and is skeptical that you will be able to deliver the significant results that you present.”

 SKF tied the project to key performance indicators (KPIs) related to Rizhao’s own business strategies.